ESIGate | Linagora

 Community✅ Stable project backed by the open‑source community❌ Smaller community than commercial solutions

-ESIGate remains a robust and relevant solution for developers and administrators seeking to unify multiple web systems without a full rebuild.
-It offers a flexible, high‑performance, and cost‑free approach, provided the necessary technical expertise for deployment and security hardening is available.
+ESIGate remains a robust and relevant solution for developers and administrators seeking to unify several web systems without refactoring them.
+It offers a flexible, high‑performance, and cost‑effective approach, provided the team has the technical skills required for its deployment and hardening.

-For organisations with experienced teams, ESIGate represents an excellent compromise between flexibility, performance, and zero cost.
+For organisations with experienced teams, ESIGate is an excellent compromise between flexibility, performance, and zero cost.

-For those demanding premium technical support or a complete administrative UI, a commercial alternative such as AEM may be considered.
+For those that demand premium technical support or a full‑featured administration UI, a commercial alternative such as AEM may be considered.